tylerneylon/foocu/map_gen/README.md

 I could also implement idea 2 with and without the random translations and rotations to see how those affect the final output.

+#### Code design

+I changed my mind about generating each image twice.
+I'll generate all of them once using per-point calculations.

+I'll make three images:

+* Idea 1 = basic Perlin.
+* Idea 2 less fancy = Perlin on triangles
+* Idea 3 more fancy = Perlin on triangles with trans and rotation